Concordium/concordium-node-sdk-js/README.md

 const nationality: string = accountInfo.accountCredentials[0].value.contents.policy.revealedAttributes["nationality"];
 ```

-To check if the account is a baker or a delegator, one can use type guards `isDelegatorAccount` and `isBakerAccount`.
+To check if the account is a baker or a delegator, one can use the functions `isDelegatorAccount` and `isBakerAccount`.
 ```js
 ...
 const accountInfo: AccountInfo = await client.getAccountInfo(accountAddress, blockHash);